Frequently Asked Questions

 Performance tasks in reading, writing, and mathematics will be part of the Smarter Balanced summative, year-end assessment.
 Performance tasks can also be administered as part of the optional interim assessments throughout the year.
 The performance tasks will be delivered by computer (but will not be computer adaptive) and will take one to two class periods to complete.

-Developed voluntarily and cooperatively by 48 states, two territories, and the District of Columbia, the Common Core State Standards offer schools, teachers, students and parents clear, understandable, and consistent standards in English language arts and mathematics.
+Developed voluntarily and cooperatively by 48 states, two territories, and the District of Columbia, the Common Core State Standards offer schools, teachers, students, and parents clear, understandable, and consistent standards in English and math.
 The CCSS defines the knowledge and skills students should take away from their K-12 schooling to be successfully prepared for postsecondary and career opportunities.
-More than 40 states have adopted the Common Core State Standards.
+More than 43 states have adopted the Common Core State Standards.

 Teachers and parents need information about whether students are meeting the expectations set by the CCSS.
 Smarter Balanced is developing an assessment system that will measure mastery of the Common Core State Standards and provide timely information about student achievement and progress toward college and career readiness.
-Educators will also have access to a robust library of formative assessment resources and tools that they can use in the classroom to address the individual needs of their students.
+Educators also have access to a Digital Library of formative assessment resources and tools that they can use in the classroom to address the individual needs of their students.

 - Aligned with college and work expectations;